fleschutz/CWTS/README.md

 The C++ Warnings Test Suite (CWTS)
 ==================================

 **Compiler warnings are important, especially in C++.
 They are extremely helpful to prevent software bugs from the beginning.
-Problem is C++ compilers and code analyzers detect some but not every possible warning!
+Problem is C++ compilers and code analyzers detect some BUT not every possible warning!
 To check the coverage of a given compiler/analyzer this repo provides a collection of 68 test cases (in the 📂[tests](tests/) subfolder with a .cpp source code file for each test case).**

 🔧 Requirements & Installation